itsjwala/DataMining-miniproject/README.md

 ## Description

-This is a webapp to predict customer ads pull, developed a part of course Data Mining.
+This is a webapp to predict customer ads pull, developed as a part of course Data Mining.

+The webapp predicts, if a customer would purchase the product with refernce to the advertisement, based on:

+- Gender
+- Age
+- Estimated Salary

+The predictor is based on the following algorithms:

+1. Random Forest
+2. Naive Bayes
+3. Decision Tree
+4. K-Nearest Neighbors

 ## Installation

 Clone the repository to install the source code.

 ```sh

 git clone https://github.com/jigarWala/DM-miniproject.git
 cd DM-miniproject

 ```

 Then, install the `requirements` via package manager `pip`.